 What is an Inbound Flywheel?

-The inbound flywheel is basically composed of three stages: attract, engage, and delight.
+The inbound flywheel is basically composed of three stages: attract, engage and delight.
 Inbound businesses use the flywheel model to build trust, credibility, and momentum.
-It’s about adding value at every stage in your customer’s journey with you.
+It’s about adding value at every stage in your customer’s journey.

 From a business perspective, the rotation of the flywheel represents the growth of your business, and happy customers provide the energy that fuels that growth, either because they buy from you again or because they bring new customers to you by promoting your product to other people in their network.